pnp/cli-microsoft365/docs/docs/cmd/tenant/serviceannouncement/serviceannouncement-health-list.md

 ## Options

 `-i, --issues`
 : Return the collection of issues that happened on the service, with detailed information for each issue.
+Is only returned in JSON output mode.

 --8<-- "docs/cmd/_global.md"